gw2efficiency/item-value/README.md

 :construction: **This is not supported yet.** :construction:

-While a lot of gemstore items are accquired for free from dailies or events, they definitely hold a value.
+While a lot of gemstore items are acquired for free from dailies or events, they definitely hold a value.
 This value is the default gem price (without taking sales into account) at the current gold to gem conversion rate.

 ```js
 const value = require('gw2e-account-value')